 The unit has a highly compact 121.0 mm x 60.0 mm footprint, allowing it to be positioned close to the rest of the system when manually adjusting the laser output using the top panel controls and convenient LCD display screen.
 A power switch on the front of the unit turns the K-Cube on and off, and the LCD screen displays information and settings upon startup, with or without a PC.
 When the unit is turned off, the K-Cube saves all user-adjusted settings for the next session.
 The power switch should always be in the "off" position when plugging in or unplugging the unit.

 USB connectivity provides easy, plug-and-play, PC-controlled operation.
 The included Kinesis software package features .NET controls that can be used by third-party developers programming in C or C# and working in the latest LabVIEW™ or .NET compatible frameworks to create custom applications.
-For more details, please see the Kinesis Software and Kinesis Tutorials tabs.
+For more details, please see the Motion Control Software, Kinesis Tutorials, and APT Tutorials tabs.
 A USB 3.0 Type-A to type Micro-B cable is included with this K-Cube driver.

 Optical Table Mounting Plate

 Each unit comes with a mounting plate that attaches to the base of the module.
 The plate contains two magnets for temporary placement on an optical table and two counterbored slots for 1/4"-20 (M6) cap screws for a more permanent placement on the tabletop.